STOP DATA BROKER ABUSE

 Do not submit this personal information directly to brokers if you believe you are at additional risk by disclosing this information.

 We’ll follow up with you to see how this process goes.
-If you don’t hear back, you can report that too—the CFPB will be interested in hearing that data brokers treat consumers with silence.
+If you don’t hear back, you can report that too—data brokers should not treat consumers with silence.

 Step 2

 Heard back?
-Report the interaction to the CFPB
+Tell us how the interaction went!

 RESOURCES